A few years ago, I was working with a buyer client who was very interested in a particular house.

 By following the strategies outlined in this guide, you can make great decisions while also maintaining a valuable asset.

-If you are in the Sydney area, I offer free consultations to walk through your home and give you recommendations on where to add value.
+If you are in the Sydney area, I offer consultations to walk through your home and give you recommendations on where to add value.
 Even if you have no intention of selling, I can talk you through your plans and guide you in your decision making.
-You can schedule this for free here.
+You can schedule this here.

 Like this post?
 Pin it for later!